Optimal Data Selection: An Online Distributed View: Introduction

-Unfortunately, finding $\tOPT$ requires solving a generally intractable combinatorial problem.
-We introduce a dynamic-thresholding algorithm that achieves almost the same performance without storing $\D$, simply by selecting a point if its marginal value exceeds a time-specific threshold set by the analyst---we call the algorithm \emph{dynamic marginal gain thresholding} (\texttt{DMGT} --- see Algorithm \ref{alg:dmgt}).
+Finding $\tOPT$ generally requires solving an intractable combinatorial problem.
+We use a dynamic-thresholding routine that finds a high-value approximation to $\tOPT$ without storing $\D$, simply by selecting a each point in the stream if its marginal value exceeds a data-dependent threshold.
+This procedure, which we call \emph{dynamic marginal gain thresholding} (\texttt{DMGT} --- see Algorithm \ref{alg:dmgt}), is the core routine of our distributed selection algorithms.
 Formally, at time step $t$, given the currently selected set $\L_{t-1}$, \texttt{DMGT} selects the current point $x_t$ if

-where $\tau_t$ is a threshold chosen by the analyst at time $t$ or any time prior.
-Under this selection rule, given any submodular, nonnegative, monotone increasing value function $f$ and schedule of thresholds, $\T = \{\tau_t\}_{t \in |\D|}$, \texttt{DMGT} returns a set $\L \subseteq \D$ such that
+where $\tau_t$ is a data-dependent threshold set by any protocol that the analyst desires.
+Under this selection rule, given any submodular, nonnegative, monotone increasing value function $f$ and schedule of thresholds, $\{\tau_t\}_{t \in [|\D|]}$, \texttt{DMGT} returns a set $\L \subseteq \D$ such that